mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 F(\tau) = \int_\tau^\infty f(\xi) d\xi,
 $$
 as the fraction of cells whose division time is greater than $\tau$.
-This is because in principle not all cells divide exactly after $\tau$ minutes, but there is a distribution function $f(\tau)$ for the division time after birth.
+This is because in principle, not all cells divide exactly after $\tau$ minutes, but there is a distribution function $f(\tau)$ for the division time after birth.
-Empirically it has been observed that a generalize Gamma distribution fits well to experimental data on cell division time, but we will worry about this specific point later on.
+Empirically it has been observed that a generalized Gamma distribution fits well to experimental data on cell division time, but we will worry about this specific point later on.